artur1802/Web-Based-Spring-Inventory-Application/README.md

 ### H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:

-* Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
+- **`AddOutsourcedPartController.java`** : Added a conditional statement that display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts on line 53.
+- **`AddOutsourcedPartController.java`** : Added a conditional statement that display error messages when adding and updating parts if the inventory is greater than the maximum on line 58.

+- **`EnufPartsValidator.java`**: Added a statement to iterate over each part of the product, and if the inventory quantity of any part is below its minimum value, returned false to indicate that the validation failed on lines 35 and 36.
+- **`ValidEnufParts.java`**: Modified the message to be more specific when the inventory quantity of part is below the minimum value on line 20.

-* Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
+- **`AddInhousePartController.java`** : Added a conditional statement that display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts on line 52.
-* Display error messages when adding and updating parts if the inventory is greater than the maximum.
+- **`AddInhousePartController.java`** : Added a conditional statement that display error messages when adding and updating parts if the inventory is greater than the maximum on line 57.

 ### I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.